Executive Committee

 Katharine joined the ExCo as interim Membership Secretary in 2017, and was formally elected in 2018.
 She currently works for the British Trust for Ornithology analysing data from wetland and marine bird projects.
 Her PhD looked into wading bird’s responses to environmental change on UK estuaries and developed predictive models to aid conservationists.
 Prior to this she worked as an field assistant around the world gaining insights into bird’s behavioural ecology and their conservation in different environmental circumstances.

-Co-Editor-in-Chief, Wader Study ~ Jacquie Clark (UK)
+Editor for Wader Study ~ Jacquie Clark (UK)

 Jacquie Clark

-Editor, International Wader Studies ~ Vojtěch Kubelka (Czech Republic)
+Editor for International Wader Studies ~ Vojtěch Kubelka (Czech Republic)

 Projects Coordinator ~ Jannik Hansen (Denmark)